mrtaufner/mrtaufner-quake-maps/README.md

 1. type `game xxxxx` then press enter and you'll load specified mod.
 Some source ports have a directory navigator so maybe you won't need to do this step.
 2. type `map xxxxx` then press enter and you'll load the specified map.
 Note that you can play vanilla maps with mods doing this too.

 Anyway I'll specify all the steps and commands needed to play any of the maps included here.
-Tab can be used for autocomplete
+When in-game, Tab can be used for autocomplete

 ### Coffee Quake 2 (id1)
 1. Copy the files in the `maps` folder from `CQ2_mrtaufner`